Waste management guidelines

 3.3 External Storage – Location

 Bin storage areas should be easily accessible and conveniently located for the dwellings that they serve.
-Residents should not be required to walk further than 30m from their front door (excluding vertical distances) when carrying refuse and recycling.
+Residents should not be required to walk further than 30m from their front door (excluding vertical distances) when carrying general waste and recycling.
 For larger developments it may be necessary to provide several bin storage areas to ensure an adequate distribution across the site.
 The location of communal bin storage areas should have regard to the impact of noise and smell on the occupants of neighbouring properties, both existing and proposed.

 3.4 External Storage – Dimensions

-The size and layout of each bin storage area must be designed to accommodate the correct quantity of refuse and recycling bins for the number of dwellings that the storage area is likely to serve.
 Where more than one bin storage area is being provided, consideration should be given to the likely usage of each storage area so that they are sized appropriately.
 Developers should take into account the preference of some residents to deposit waste as part of their daily commute, which may mean they use a bin store they walk past on their way out, rather than the one closest to their home.
 For blocks of flats divided into cores, the size of the bin storage areas must correspond to the number of dwellings accessed through each entrance.

 Bin storage areas must comply with the following:

-• Layouts that require bins to be swapped round mid-week are permissible if it is demonstrated that there will be on-site management presence at the development.
+of waste. - Layouts that require bins to be swapped round mid-week are permissible if it is

-• Where there is more than one bin within a storage area, there must be 2m clearance in front of each bin to enable it to be accessed and safely moved without needing to move any of the other containers.
+storage area. - Where there is more than one bin within a storage area, there must be 2m clearance in

-• All doors and alleys must be at least 2m wide to allow for safe manoeuvring of bins.
+to move any of the other containers. - All doors and alleys must be at least 2m wide to allow for safe manoeuvring of

-• To allow the lids to be opened fully, there should be no other internal fixtures or fittings that reduce the clearance above the bins.
+2m. - To allow the lids to be opened fully, there should be no other internal fixtures

 3.5 External Storage – Design Features

-• Bin storage areas should be contained within a suitable enclosure to prevent nuisance from the spread of waste, odour or noise.
+- Bin storage areas should be contained within a suitable enclosure to prevent nuisance from the spread of waste, odour or noise.

-• The walls/roof should be constructed of materials that are non-combustible, impervious, easy to keep clean, and able to withstand impacts from fully-loaded Eurobins being moved.
+- The walls/roof should be constructed of materials that are non-combustible, impervious, easy to keep clean, and able to withstand impacts from fully-loaded Eurobins being moved.

-• It is also recommended that any switches, plugs or other similar installations are placed above or well below the height of the rim of the bins.
+- It is also recommended that any switches, plugs or other similar installations are placed above or well below the height of the rim of the bins.

-• The enclosures must be suitably designed to prevent entry by vermin.
+- The enclosures must be suitably designed to prevent entry by vermin.

-• Where a roof is being placed over the bin storage area or it is located indoors, the enclosed space must be well ventilated.
+- Where a roof is being placed over the bin storage area or it is located indoors, the enclosed space must be well ventilated.

-• There should be adequate lighting in the bin storage area.
+- There should be adequate lighting in the bin storage area.

-• The thresholds of any doors or gates must be free of rims or impediments at floor level
+- The thresholds of any doors or gates must be free of rims or impediments at floor level

-• Bin storage areas must have a suitable impermeable hard standing ground covering which can be cleaned easily.
+- Bin storage areas must have a suitable impermeable hard standing ground covering which can be cleaned easily.
 The slope of the floor must enable it to drain properly and completely.
 The drainage system must be suitable for receiving a polluted effluent.
 Any gullies must not be in the track of the container wheels.

-• The design of bin storage areas should pay as much regard as possible to accessibility for disabled or elderly residents.
+- The design of bin storage areas should pay as much regard as possible to accessibility for disabled or elderly residents.
 Where the bin storage areas cannot be designed to meet the requirements of these residents, suitable alternative arrangements should be put in place by the site managers to support any tenants who are unable to use the external waste storage facilities provided.

-• The space in the collection area must be sufficient to enable operatives to return emptied bins to a position that does not obstruct the manoeuvring of those containers that are yet to be emptied.
+- The space in the collection area must be sufficient to enable operatives to return emptied bins to a position that does not obstruct the manoeuvring of those containers that are yet to be emptied.
 A simple example of how this might be achieved is given below:

-1. Filled bins set out for collection, with space left for emptied containers to be returned
+- Filled bins set out for collection, with space left for emptied containers to be returned

-2. Collection operation begins, with containers wheeled to vehicle, emptied and then returned to space available
+- Collection operation begins, with containers wheeled to vehicle, emptied and then returned to space available

-3. All containers emptied, and ready to be returned to storage area
+- All containers emptied, and ready to be returned to storage area

 3.6 External Storage – Access and Pulling Distances